 The base factor is always trust.

 For the sake of argument let’s assume that you developed back pain after an intense weekend of football.
-First you will go through memory trying to remember your friend or your relative who had a similar pain.
+First, you will go through memory trying to remember your friend or your relative who had similar pain.

 Then you reach out to that person and gather information about that pain and the successive treatment process.
 Had the person been successfully treated; you would want the contact information of the doctor who treated the friend of yours.
 If their experience is positive and encouraging, you end up visiting the doctor.
 This is how referrals work.

 The process of hiring people for doing design jobs has the same operating procedure.
 Many people don’t work with design people often.
-Usually the contact book of such people have more listings of doctors other than the listings of design people or design studio teams.
+Usually, the contact book of such people has more listings of doctors other than the listings of design people or design studio teams.

 How To – To Get Referrals

-Mostly referrals come from friends or colleagues or form colleagues’ friends.
-In all cases, yourreputation counts.
+Most referrals come from friends or colleagues or form colleagues’ friends.
+In all cases, your reputation counts.

 “You Reputation is divided into two balancing factors.
 Your ability to be pleasant to work with and the quality of your work.”